jtrein/pension-tracker/README.md

 npm test
 ```

+## What I'd do next
+- Tests: I like to write tests first, or at least alongside development of a unit of code, but given the time I decided to leave it until the end.
+  - Write unit tests for each `lib` function
+  - Write unit tests for each component
+  - Write component integration tests from a higher component level in the tree (e.g. `page.tsx`)

 ## Some notes on what I think is important, given more time

 Thanks for reviewing the assessment!
 It was fun to work on focusing what's vital in a limited span of time.
 I believe I was able to finsh the entire core of the task, with the *Stretch* items.
 Below are some items, with respect to the time alotted that I'd try and implement as I believe they're important.